A One-day Interdisciplinary Conference at the University of Warwick

 We welcome expressions of interest for papers of 15-20 minutes long.

-Please send your abstracts (of up to 250 words) to c21globalvictorians at gmail dot com by 10th Oct 2018.
+Please send your abstracts entitled with your name as the document name (of up to 250 words) to c21globalvictorians at gmail dot com by 10th

 Possible themes, approaches, and topics might include: